TALXIS/docs/src/en/user-guide/model-driven-apps/basic-app-elements/navigation-menu.md

 ---

 **1) App selector**
-Open this menu to move between apps, for example, to move between TALXIS Start and the TALXIS Start app.
+Open this menu to move between apps, for example, to move between TALXIS Sales and the TALXIS Start app.

 More information in the section [Select application](/en/user-guide/model-driven-apps/basic-app-elements/sitemap/).